AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### Pseudo-class `:xpath()` {#extended-css-xpath}

-The `:xpath()` pseudo-class allows to select an element by evaluating a XPath expression.
+The `:xpath()` pseudo-class allows to select an element by evaluating an XPath expression.

 **Syntax**